backpackerhh/blog-posts/cmchf1cof001f02l88prdcz67.md

 Some lessons learned:

 *   Better organize the structure of applications that share the same repository.

 *   Carefully read the documentation of the tools we use.

 *   Add alerts when a certain period passes without processing scheduled jobs.

 *   Test any change more exhaustively before uploading it to production.

 *   Do not share a Redis instance between multiple applications, especially the same namespace, because it can lead to unpredictable behavior.

 Thank you for reading, and see you in the next one!

----

-%%[buy-me-a-coffee]